Featured Products

 A heavy-duty mechanic greases the stick on a CAT 314E excavator

-In part 5 of this series, we showed you how to check and change the final drive oil on the CAT 314E.
+Previously, we showed you how to check the level and condition of the final drive oil and how to change it on the Cat 314E.

 There’s also a video version of this task on the Tekamo HD YouTube channel.
 Check it out.